MCP Overview

 ToolPurpose

-create_context_jobSubmit any of the four kinds.
+create_context_jobSubmit either kind (records or insights).
 Returns { jobId, kind, status, fromCache }.

 get_context_job_statusCheap poll.
 Returns { jobId, kind, status, submittedAt, startedAt, completedAt, error? }.